drmofoluke/drmofoluke/_posts/2026-06-25-mixed-mode-surveys.md

 Research background
 ====
-Context: The survey research was based in a developing-country context (Nigeria) and carried out at a <a href="https://aber.ac.uk" target="_blank" rel="noopener noreferrer">UK University.
+Context: The survey research was based in a developing-country context (Nigeria) and carried out at a Aberysytwth University.

 Data collection: Paper-based and web-based surveys.